cliang115/Behavioral-Cloning/README.md

 To combat the overfitting, I modified the model so that there are dropout layers (with a keep probability of 0.6) at the end of the convolutional layers and between the fully connected layers.

 Then I examined the driving log csv file.
 There are much more occurrences of zero or near zero steering angles than large angles.
 I randomly dropped 92% of the images with zero steering angles.
 I also increased the occurrences of large steering angles by appending their images and angles more times.
-This helps with dealing with sharp turns.
+This helps dealing with sharp turns.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I adjusted the offset angles of the images taken from the left and right cameras.